engenheiracoelho/engenheiracoelho/README.md

 <img src="https://encrypted-tbn0.gstatic.com/images?q=tbn%3AANd9GcSw8u0aPbGeOtNHMC17aBLETfZmkx3fejOfWA&usqp=CAU" border="0" alt="Nuvem de conectividade" height="35" />
 <br><br>

+- ♿ I'm currently admin on the <a href="https://twitter.com/i/communities/1562276249929539584">PCD Tech Community</a> on Twitter.

+- 🐝  I'm currently Leader on the <a href="https://linktr.ee/beestrongcode">BeeStrong Code</a> community.

 - 🔭 I’m currently working at **Arctouch**.
 Working with <a href="https://stackshare.io/leticiacoelho/arctouch">this stack</a>.

-- 🌱 I’m currently learning **ReactJs and good practices to clean code**.
+- 🌱 I’m currently studing **Architecture, Algorithms and Good Practices**.
-- 💬 Ask me about **educational technologies and IoT**.
+- 💬 Ask me about **Woman in tech, PwD, educational technologies and IoT**.
 Or about <a href="https://stackshare.io/leticiacoelho/my-stack">my stack</a>.
-- ⚡ Fun fact: My family has a pet turkey.
+- ⚡ Fun fact: I'm a creator on the social network, as <a href="https://linktr.ee/engenheira.coelho">Engineer Rabbit</a>.

 ----
 <!--START_SECTION:table-->